Texas stunner: No. 14 Abilene Christian ousts ‘Horns 53-52

 There was plenty of cheering for the Wildcats by their fans clad in purple as they caused all kinds of headaches for the bigger, more talented Longhorns and got just enough offense to pull off their first NCAA Tournament victory in their second appearance.

 Pleasant finished with 11 points as did Coryon Mason for the Wildcats.
-Abilene Christian was blown out by Kentucky two years ago when it made its first trip to the NCAA Tournament.
+Abilene Christian was blown out by Kentucky two years ago when it made its first trip to the NCAAs.

 Now, the Wildcats will face No. 11 seed UCLA in the second round Monday.